green-fox-academy/myfirstapp-syllabus/week02/exercises/js-basics.md

 ```

 > **Important**: If you try to declare two variables with the same name
 > (redeclaration), then you will get an error.
-In this case you need to avoid
+In this case you need to ignore
 > the *let* keyword or use another variable name.

 After a variable has been declared you can change its value any time with the